vufind-org/vufind/GOVERNANCE.md

 place within the comments of the issue ticket or pull request representing the proposal, in order to keep the conversation associated with the submission.
-If a real-time discussion is desirable, a request can be sent to the [VuFind Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) list to have the item added to the agenda for the next scheduled [Community Call](https://vufind.org/wiki/community_call).
+If a real-time discussion is desirable, a request can be sent to the [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) list to have the item added to the agenda for the next scheduled [Community Call](https://vufind.org/wiki/community_call).
 If 72